 A Development Approval is a legal document that will allow you to undertake development on your land.
 The Development Approval will specify the design, documents or Australian Standards that the development must follow.

-Development Applications can occur in a number of stages prior to you obtaining Development Approval from the Council.
-Development Approval can consist of one or various types of consent.
+Development Applications can occur in a number of stages prior to you obtaining Development Approval and can consist of one or various types of consent.
 The 3 major forms of Consent are;

 - Planning Consent